Efficient parallel solver for rarefied gas flow using GSIS

-Here, $\Delta t $ is the time step; The subscripts $i,~j$ are the indices of the control cells, and the subscript $ij$ denotes the interface between the adjacent cells $i$ and $j$, with $S_{ij}$ and $V_i$ being the area of interface $ij$ and the volume of cell $i$, respectively. $\xi_n=\bm{\xi}\cdot\bm{n}$ is the molecular velocity component along normal direction $\bm{n}=\bm{S}/|\bm{S}|$ pointing from cell $i$ to cell $j$; the sum of fluxes $\xi_n f_{ij}$ is taken over all the faces of a cell $N(i)$.
+In the above two equations, $\Delta t $ is the time step; The subscripts $i,~j$ are the indices of the control cells, and the subscript $ij$ denotes the interface between the adjacent cells $i$ and $j$, with $S_{ij}$ and $V_i$ being the area of interface $ij$ and the volume of cell $i$, respectively. $\xi_n=\bm{\xi}\cdot\bm{n}$ is the molecular velocity component along normal direction $\bm{n}=\bm{S}/|\bm{S}|$ pointing from cell $i$ to cell $j$; the sum of fluxes $\xi_n f_{ij}$ is taken over all the faces of a cell $N(i)$.

 To apply a simple matrix-free implicit solving of the discretized equations, the incremental variable $\Delta f_i=f_i^{n+1/2}-f_i^{n}$ is introduced.
 Therefore, the delta-form discretized kinetic equation for $\Delta f_i$ is given by: